It’s that wonderful time of year again to celebrate Chinese New Year! So, I have summed up 16 auspicious Chinese New Year recipes, especially for you.

 The authentic Buddha’s delight has eighteen ingredients, representing eighteen Arhats.
 Since it is too tedious to prepare, I have simplified it without compromising the flavor.

-5. Pork knuckle with dried oysters
+5. Pork knuckle with dried oysters for prosperous business

-Chinese style braised pork knuckle is a popular Chinese New Year dish among the Cantonese.
+Chinese-style braised pork knuckle is a popular Chinese New Year dish in Cantonese.
 The pork knuckle is cooked with black moss called fat choy, dried mushrooms, and dried oysters.
+It is incredibly flavorful, and the umami from the dried seafood is exceptional.

 6. Dumplings – more fortune is on your way